NIME-conference/cookbook/Officers/paper_proceedings.md

 ### Scopus

 A request to register NIME in Scopus ([Engineering Village](https://suggestor.ei.engineeringvillage.com/faq/index)) was sent in June 2018.
-They have a long processing time, and we should expect a reply in 2019.
+They have a long processing time, and we got a reply in June 2019 saying:

+> Please be advised that the decision was made to accept this title in Compendex.
+>
+> If necessary, our Source Collection Management department will contact the publisher in order to set up the content feed for Compendex.
+The title will be loaded in Compendex as soon as we have access to the title and the content has been processed for indexing.
+At this moment, there is no further action required from your end.
+>
+> Regards,
+>
+> EV Title Suggestion Team

+Will have to wait and see how this turns out.